-You won’t look at every invoice and build a top N and bottom N list for each dimension.
+You won’t look at every invoice and build a top N and bottom N list for each product, customer and other dimensions.
 That would take too long.

 You could use a spreadsheet, get some data imported, create some pivots.
-It’s a starting point but will take your time and spreadsheets make you do all the work.
+It’s a starting point but that will take your time and spreadsheets make you do all the work.

 Spreadsheets may be free but it costs a lot of time and money to feed them.